 I’m a firm believer that a good taco or burrito can cure what ails ya!

 So let’s talk about burritos, shall we?
 Specifically, let’s chat a bit about these Crispy Black Bean Burritos.
-Tender black beans combine with whole grain brown rice, fresh vegetables, all rolled into a toasted flour tortilla makes for a satisfying, balanced vegetarian meal with complete proteins.
+Tender black beans, whole grain brown rice, fresh vegetables, all rolled into a toasted flour tortilla.
+Crispy Black Bean Burritos are a satisfying, balanced vegetarian meal with nourishing complete proteins.

 I’m a burrito lover from way back, but I tend to default to tacos because they just seem easier.
-The stickler of the taco situation is that I feel the need to eat more than I should because a single taco simply doesn’t hold enough filling to constitute a meal.
+The stickler of the taco situation is that I feel the need to eat more than I should.
+A single taco simply doesn’t hold enough filling to constitute a meal for me.
 Yet, bits of delicious filling in tiny tortillas make portion control a challenge.
-Burritos are the perfect solution because they are essentially giant tacos because they hold more filling in a slightly larger tortilla.
+Burritos are the perfect solution because they’re essentially giant tacos, but with more filling in a slightly larger tortilla.

-Once assembled, Crispy Black Bean Burritos solves this problem by toasting the flour tortillas enveloping these burritos in a hot skillet before serving.
+Once assembled, Crispy Black Bean Burritos solve the problem by toasting the stuffed tortillas in a hot skillet before serving.
 Doing so crisps the exterior enough to seal in all that delicious filling to keep it from falling out upon first bite.
 My craving for Tex-Mex is satisfied with a tasty burrito, and I won’t require a change of clothes after eating it.
 It’s a win-win proposition if ever there was one!

 Enjoy these Crispy Black Bean Tacos!